2013 Mudsummer Classic: Qualifying

 Ken Schrader (pictured in 2007) won the pole along with his heat race.

-The field for the main event consisted only of 30 trucks instead of the usual 36, with the top 20 trucks in the owner's points standings guaranteed a spot.
+The field for the main event consisted only of 30 trucks instead of the usual 36, with the top 20 trucks in the owners' championship standings guaranteed a spot.
 To determine the field, two-lap qualifying runs were held, which determined the starting grids for five heat races of eight laps each.
 The top five fastest qualifiers started on the pole for the heats, and the highest non-locked-in truck were transferred in to the main event until there were 25 trucks in the field.
 For drivers that did not qualify via the heats, the top four in a last-chance qualifier advance, with the final spot reserved for the most recent series champion, and if that spot is vacant, the fifth-place finisher in the LCQ would qualify for the main event.

 Qualifying was held at 5:05 P.M.
 Ken Schrader won the pole with a lap time of 19.709 seconds and a speed of 91.329 mph for his first Truck Series pole since 2004, and became the oldest pole-sitter in NASCAR history at 58 years of age, passing Dick Trickle, who won the pole at Dover International Speedway in the Busch Series' MBNA Platinum 200 in 1999.

 The heat races began at 7:00 P.M., with each heat race occurring after 15 minutes of the previous heat's start.
 The last chance qualifier was held at 8:45 P.M.
 Schrader eventually won his heat race after leading all 8 laps.
-In Heat 2, the first caution flag of the day was flown for Darrell Wallace Jr.'s spin with three laps remaining, and Jared Landers prevented a comeback by Matt Crafton to win.
+In Heat 2, the first caution flag of the day was flown for Bubba Wallace's spin with three laps remaining, and Jared Landers prevented a comeback by Matt Crafton to win.
 The next heat was dominated by Timothy Peters, who led all eight laps; Heats 4 and 5 were won by Kenny Wallace and Jeb Burton, respectively, the two drivers leading every lap.
 In the last chance qualifier, J. R. Heffner, who started first in the race, failed to finish the race after completing one lap.
 Ultimately, Brennan Newberry led all fifteen laps to win, followed by Jeff Babcock, Jason Bowles and Justin Jennings.
 Norm Benning clinched the fifth and final transfer spot after holding off Clay Greenfield, who nearly wrecked him three times; in response, Benning gave Greenfield the finger after the race concluded.
 Because they did not finish in the top five, Greenfield, Jimmy Weller, Bryan Silas, Joe Cobb and Heffner did not qualify for the event.
 When asked about the duel with Greenfield, Benning stated Tony Stewart told him that he "singlehandedly made the show a success".